philippgille/hello-netcoreapp/README.md

 #### Docker image

-1. First run any of the build scripts, so that there's `artifacts/hello-netcoreapp_netcoreapp1.1`
-2. In the root directory of the repository, depending on which container host system you want to target:
+In the root directory of the repository, depending on which container host system you want to target:

 - For Linux containers, run: `docker build -t my/hello-netcoreapp .`
     - You can do this on both Linux and Windows
+- For Windows containers, you must first build the app's FDD and then create the Docker image:
+    1. Run any of the build scripts, so that there's `artifacts/hello-netcoreapp_netcoreapp1.1`
-    - For Windows containers, run: `docker build -t my/hello-netcoreapp -f Dockerfile.nano .`
+    2. Run: `docker build -t my/hello-netcoreapp -f Dockerfile.nano .`

-        - > Note 1: This is not needed for running a Linux container on Windows, which works just fine with Hyper-V. This is specifically for *Windows containers*.
+> Note 1: You don't need to create a Windows container image for using Docker in Windows.
+Linux containers work just fine on Windows with Hyper-V. Creating a Windows container image is specifically for actual *Windows containers*, see [https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/).

-        - > Note 2: You can't build Windows containers in Linux.
+> Note 2: You can't build Windows containers in Linux.

 Run
 ---